Blue Ridge Mountain Wine and Jazz Festival in June

 Annual Fire and Ice Chili Cook-Off – Everyone's invited to gather in downtown Blue Ridge during the North Georgia winter to warm up with some locally made chili during this annual festival.
 Ice sculptures are featured during the Presidents' Day weekend event.

 Blue Ridge Troutfest & Outdoor Adventures – Blue Ridge City Park fills with fish and fishing enthusiasts for this annual celebration, one of the biggest Blue Ridge hosts throughout the year.
 At the event, local experts tell of the best practices for catching trout in the North Georgia mountains, gear is for sale, and there is plenty of food just waiting to find its way into your belly.

-Blue Ridge Mountains Wine and Jazz Festival – Unlike other Blue Ridge festivals, this event is hosted at a site outside of downtown near Fannin County High School.
+Blue Ridge Mountains Wine and Jazz Festival– Unlike other Blue Ridge festivals, this event is hosted at a site outside of downtown.
 The event features wine tasting, live musical entertainment, and food available for purchase.
 Parking is available on site.
-Tickets are $30 per person.

 May & October

-Spring & Fall Arts in the Park – Awarded the title of one of America's Top 10 Towns for Craft Lovers by American Craft Week in 2016 and 2017, it seems only fitting that Blue Ridge hosts some of the best art festivals in the Southeast.
-Spring Arts in the Park fills Blue Ridge City Park each Memorial Day weekend, then again in the autumn, with more than 200 arts and crafts vendors, live entertainment, and typical festival fare in October.
+Spring & Fall Arts in the Park – Awarded the title of one of America's Top 10 Towns for Craft Lovers by American Craft Week, it seems only fitting that Blue Ridge hosts some of the best art festivals in the Southeast.
+Spring Arts in the Park fills Blue Ridge City Park each Memorial Day weekend, then again in the autumn, with more than 170 arts and crafts vendors, live entertainment, and typical festival fare in October.

-While you're in town for the festival, take advantage of the other attractions Blue Ridge offers, including winery tours and tastings, races at Blue Ridge Motorsports Park and apple picking at the numerous orchards nearby.
+While you're in town for the festival, take advantage of the other attractions Blue Ridge offers, including winery tours and tastings, and apple picking at the numerous orchards nearby.